 Additional features that can be made available using more advanced features of the code are listed in Part Two of the documentation.

 The Scrolling Divs code supports Internet Explorer 6+, Firefox, Opera, Safari, Chrome, iPhone, iPad, and should also support any other relatively up-to-date browser.

 See Documentation for basic instructions as well as more detailed information about advanced features of the code.
-The download file contains several basic example documents to assist you in implementing the code to suit your purposes.
-Additional examples are provided to licensed users.
+The download file contains several example documents to assist you in implementing the code to suit your purposes.